-Silicon Graphics, SGI, the SGI logo, IRIX, and Origin are registered trademarks and Altix and NUMAlink are trademarks of Silicon Graphics, Inc., in the United States and/or other countries worldwide.
+Silicon Graphics, SGI, the SGI logo, Altix, IRIX, and Origin are registered trademarks and NUMAlink is a trademark of Silicon Graphics, Inc., in the United States and/or other countries worldwide.

 Intel and Itanium are trademarks or registered trademarks of Intel Corporation or its subsidiaries in the United States and other countries.
 Linux is a registered trademark of Linux Torvalds.
-Motorola is a registered trademark of Motorola, Inc.
+Motorola is a registered trademark of Motorola, Inc. All other trademarks mentioned herein are the property of their respective owners.

-The information in Appendix A, "Memory Operation Ordering on SGI Altix 3000 Systems," was originally authored by Jesse Barnes.
+The information in Appendix A, "Memory Operation Ordering on SGI Altix Systems," was originally authored by Jesse Barnes.